shankaritchapurapu/helidon/docs/services/kiev.md

 used for diagnostics; otherwise Helidon generates one from the intercepted method.

 Helidon appends a `-<System.nanoTime()>` suffix to the base name before opening the Kiev transaction.
-Generated transaction base names use the form `kt-<class-name>-<method-name>-<hash>`, where non-alphanumeric characters are replaced with `-`, long readable portions are truncated, and the hash is derived from the fully qualified method signature so overloaded methods still get distinct names.
-Generated base names are capped at 58 characters to leave room for the runtime suffix and keep the final name below Kiev's 80-character transaction-name limit.
-Explicit `name` values are used as provided, so keep custom names short enough for the final suffixed Kiev transaction name.
+Generated transaction base names use the form `kt-<method-name>-<hash>`, where non-alphanumeric characters are replaced with `-`, long readable portions are truncated, and the hash is derived from the fully qualified method signature so overloaded methods still get distinct names.
+Transaction base names are capped at 58 characters to leave room for the runtime suffix and keep the final name below Kiev's 80-character transaction-name limit.
+Explicit `name` values longer than 58 characters are rejected during code generation, and programmatic `KievTransactionSupport.execute` calls reject longer base names before opening a transaction.

 ```java
 @KievTransaction(value = DATA_STORE_NAME, name = "store-put")